trevormil/bitbadges-docs/for-developers/core-concepts/transferability-approvals.md

 In this scenario, let's say the default "first match" approach is used:

 1. The first approved transfer `(Bob, Alice, Bob, T, [1-2], [1000-2000])` matches the transfer request partially, but it only covers **ownershipTimes** from 1000 to 2000.
 We deduct this overlap but still have a lot remaining to be approved for (\[1-999], \[2001-Max]).
 2. The second approved transfer `(Bob, Alice, All, T, [1-2], [1-2000]),` again partially matches, and we deduct.
 This partial match only handles 1-999 because we handled 1000-2000 already.
-Note that this approval says it can be initiated by "All" instead of Bob, but Bob's address is within the "All" mapping.
+Note that this approval says it can be initiated by "All" instead of Bob, but Bob's address is within the "All" list.
 3. The third approved transfer `(Bob, Alice, All, T, [1-2], [1001-Max])` covers the rest.
 This transfer is approved on the collection level because the entire transfer was handled.